Sinkholes & Home Insurance Coverage

-2. Does my insurance cover sinkhole damage?
+2. Does my home insurance cover sinkhole damage?

 Nationwide, property insurance policies typically exclude coverage for earth movement, such as sinkholes, according to the Florida Senate Banking and Insurance Committee.
-Lynne McChristian, the Insurance Information Institute's representative in Florida, points out that home insurance never was designed to cover what goes on below ground, such as a sinkhole.
-It's meant to cover the structure and contents.
+Lynne McChristian, the Insurance Information Institute’s representative in Florida, points out that home insurance policies were never designed to cover what goes on below ground, such as a sinkhole.
+It’s meant to cover the structure and contents.